sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 Charging via USB-C works well with my 87W Apple charger but I plan on getting my own USB charger for this.
 The battery life is amazing and will certainly be useful when travelling.

+### Games

+This was also surprising.
+On my InfinityBook I can only play games at reduced resolution with many graphics options off.
+With the Pulse I could play Pillars of Eternity 2 Deadfire on full resolution and all graphics options on their default without experiencing any slow down/lag and the fan barely comes on!
+I shall be trying other games soon like Verdun, X-Com and Pathfinder - Kingmaker and will update this review when I know more.

 ## Problems encountered

 * The backlight sometimes fails to come on and a reboot is required.